kenjennings/Atari-Breakout76/README02Audio.md

 Borders | Medium  | B5/987 Hz | 85 ms (5 frames) | 31 | ![Border](BeepBorderEnvelope.png?raw=true "Border Envelope")
 Bricks/Score | Low     | B4/488 Hz | 31 ms (2 frames) | 64 | ![Brick](BeepBrickEnvelope.png?raw=true "Brick Envelope")

+There is almost no point to trying to impersonate an Attack-Sustain-Decay-Release envelope.
+The tone durations are so short the envelope amounts to moving from mimimum volume to maximum volume for one or two frames and then back to minimum volume.
+The border tone lasts a couple frames longer.

 The score counter increment relates to the sounds played.
 One strike on a Yellow Brick causes one point added to the score, and one tone.
 One strike to a Green Brick adds three points to the score, and plays three tones.
 And so forth: Five tones for Orange, and 7 tones for Red.

 The change in score is immediate, but the tones play while the ball continues moving.
 The multiple-tone playback will need a multi-tasking sound system to allow game movement to continue simultaneously during sound management over multiple frames.